Sound Practice & Research

 My sound practice is rooted in over a decade of musical exploration — shaped by my work as an international touring and recording artist, and deepened through an evolving interest in sound therapy, music production, psychoacoustics, experiential sound, and embodied listening.

-I began formal training in sound therapy in 2021, completing a two-year programme with the British Academy of Sound Therapy.
+I began formal training in sound therapy in 2021, qualifying from a two-year programme with.

 The course combined case study work with anthropological, historical, and therapeutic approaches informed by neurophysiology and behavioural psychology — offering both theoretical grounding and hands-on experience in the emotional and physical impact of sound.